What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Jaw strength – 340 atmospheres.

-In the same experiment that measured the bite force of the saltwater crocodile and the American alligator, the Nile crocodile came in second, giving the palm to the saltwater crocodile.
-However, most sources claim that the force of his bite is three hundred and forty atmospheres!
-In size, the Nile crocodile practically does not differ from the saltwater crocodile.
+In the same experiment that measured the bite force of a saltwater crocodile and an American alligator, the Nile crocodile was ranked second to the saltwater crocodile.
+However, most sources claim that the force of its bite is three hundred and forty atmospheres!
+In size, the Nile crocodile is practically no different from the saltwater crocodile.

-Accordingly, it can be assumed that the strength of its bite is approximately in the same range as that of its marine counterpart.
-It should be noted that the Nile and Saltwater crocodile are interchangeable champions in terms of bite force, and their performance will vary quite markedly depending on how exactly the measurements were taken in the case of a particular crocodile.
-Nile crocodiles feed mostly on fish, but like their brethren, they tend to attack all animals that are careless enough to meet them on the way.
-Mostly zebras, and even birds and small hippos.
+Accordingly, it can be assumed that the force of its bite is approximately within the same limits as that of its marine counterpart.
+It should be noted that Nile and saltwater crocodiles are interchangeable champions in terms of bite force, and their indicators will vary quite noticeably depending on how exactly the measurements were taken in the case of a particular crocodile.
+Nile crocodiles feed mostly on fish, but like their brothers, they tend to attack all animals that are careless enough to cross their path.
+These are mainly zebras, and even birds and small hippos.

 If you find an error, please highlight a piece of text and click Ctrl+Enter.